harrydeboer/carranker/readme.md

 <li>Clone git repository in sitefolder.</li>
 <li>Ask site owner for recaptcha key, recaptcha secret and fixer api key.</li>
 <li>Cp .env.example to .env file in sitefolder folder and fill in the blanks and do not use passwords with "" around them.
-REDIS_HOST and DB_HOST have to belong to the same subnet as the network in docker-compose.yml.</li>
+REDIS_HOST and DB_HOST have to belong to the same subnet as the network in docker-compose.yml.
+The WP_DB_PREFIX can be found in app/User.php in the table name.</li>
 <li>Execute the command ’docker-compose build’</li>
 <li>Execute the command ’docker-compose up -d’</li>
+<li>Execute ’docker exec --user devuser -it carranker composer install’ in sitefolder.</li>
 <li>Execute command ’docker exec -it carranker php artisan key:generate’</li>
-<li>Execute ’docker exec --user devuser -it carranker composer install’ in sitefolder.</li>
 <li>Browse to the cms at http://cms.carranker:8080 and install wordpress.</li>
-<li>Run command ‘php artisan migrate’ in sitefolder.</li>
+<li>Run command ‘docker exec -it carranker php artisan migrate’ in sitefolder.</li>
 <li>Import the .sql files in database/sql-files in the order: makes, models, trims and profanities.</li>
 <li>Add pages Home, Auth, Register, About, Contact and PHPinfo.</li>
 <li>Add menus navigationHeader with page Home as primary menu and navigationFooter with About and Contact as footer menu.</li>